SanderMertens/icecx/README.md

 ## Usage
 To run the C example, simply type `icemon`.
 It will display events whenever data is published in DDS.

 To run the cortex scripting example, go to the `examples/cxmonitor` directory and type `cortex monitor`.
-This will start the equivalent cortex example.
+This will start the equivalent cortex scripting example.

 ## Run with web
 This code can be easily enhanced with web functionality.
 To set this up, download and build the web package (cortexlang/web).